JSweet314/sorting-sweet/README.md

 ## Synopsis

-This repo contains a suite of sorting algorithms commonly taught in computer science courses, inclusive of bubble sort, insertion sort, merge sort, and quick sort.
+This project contains a suite of sorting algorithms commonly taught in computer science courses, inclusive of bubble sort, insertion sort, merge sort, and quick sort.

 ## Motivation

-This project was created as practice for finding algorithmic solutions to a problem and turn that algorithm in to functioning code.
+This project was created as practice for finding an algorithmic solution to a problem and turn that algorithm in to working code.

-## Installation

-This project can be imported as an npm module to any project requiring a specific sorting algorithm by using the remote github http address.

 ## Tests